NAV on 2019/09/16

 No website listed.

-The FoF has enjoyed a strong start to the year, but remains dependent on SA equities delivering reasonable returns, given their importance in achieving a CPI+7% return.
+The FoF has enjoyed a reasonable start to the year, but is slightly behind it CPI+7% p.a. benchmark given the relative underperformance of SA equities as an asset class.
 The outlook for SA equities remains uncertain given the weak economy, but we have confidence in the ability of the underlying managers' skill-sets to unlock value for the FoF.
-The look through allocation to equities was reduced from 70.4% to 66.5% over the quarter with the foreign equity allocation increased from 14.0% to 16.9%.
+The look through allocation to equities was largely unchanged over the quarter at around 66.6% with the bulk at 46.7% invested in South African equities and 19.9% invested in foreign equities.

 The objective of the Sage Sanlam Collective Investments Long Term Solution Fund of Funds is to secure steady growth of capital over a longer term of more than 3 years, and to offer a return of at least CPI plus 7% over a rolling five year period.
 The portfolio will aim never to have a negative return over any two years.